What's this about?

 Everyone on the same page

-We put a lot of effort into aligning everyone on one common product vision, facilitating workshops with a broad audience.
-We also made sure to share the outcome of these workshops in the form of various design artefacts.
-In the case of our push journey map, one can see the enormous amount of diverging views, despite the limited scope of the journey itself.
+We aligned everyone on one common product vision, facilitating workshops with a broad audience.
+We shared the outcome in the form of various design artefacts.
+Our push journey map revealed a surprisingly enormous amount of diverging views in an otherwise focused journey.

 The result